dominuszagare/dominuszagare-knowledge-base/docs/Language_processing/regular_expressions.md

 # Regular expressions

 Regular expressions are a powerful tool for text processing.
 They are used in many programming languages, and are also available in the shell.
 Regular expressions are a domain-specific language (DSL) for describing patterns in text.
-They are a powerful tool for text processing, and are used in many programming languages, and are also available in the shell.

 ## Syntax